Rayn2k18/pc_light_controler/README.md

 - WS2812FX (code based on "esp8266_webinterface" example files from that library)
 - EEPROM

+TODO :
+- edit the 4 lines (50+51, 70+71) with your values :
+	-#define WIFI_SSID "YOUR SSID"     // WiFi network -#define WIFI_PASSWORD "YOUR WIFI PASSWORD" // WiFi network password -
+	-#define LED_COUNT 60        // number of leds of your strip N°1
+	-#define LED_COUNT2 80		// number of leds of your strip N°2

+- print your case (to avoid electrical shorts ^^), 1 available here : https://www.thingiverse.com/thing:4238962

 Control URLs (GET) : <br>
 <ul><b>http://&#60;@IP of ESP&#62;/set?</b>&#60;command1&#62;<b>&</b>&#60;command2&#62;<b>&</b>&#60;command3&#62;...</ul>
 commands can be :